-Miss Tiffany grew up in central Arkansas, Destin, FL and Memphis, TN.
-She began singing and dancing at five years old and choreographing by age 13.
+Miss Tiff grew up in central Arkansas, Destin, FL and Memphis, TN.
+She began singing and dancing by the age of five and choreographing by the age of 13.
 What pushed her to start taking performing seriously was being accepted into Overton High School for the Creative and Performing Arts in Memphis, TN.
 There, she studied extensively in all dance styles for three years under the direction of James Farris and had the opportunity to perform for Mid-South Youth Talent, galas, parades, fundraisers, and other events across the Memphis area.
-Tiffany has trained under dance dynamos Stacy Tookie, Sonya Tayeh, Mark Meismer, Ray Leeper, Kim McSwain, Mandy Moore, Marcus Alpert, Alex Wong, and Denise Wall.
+Tiffany has trained under dance dynamos Stacy Tookie, Sonya Tayeh, Mark Meismer, Ray Leeper, Kim McSwain, Mandy Moore, Marcus Alpert, Alex Wong, Denise Wall, Ian Eastwood, Tom Richardson, and Miles Keeney, among others.
 In 2013, she received her certification in Ballet and Jazz from the Southern Association of Dance Masters.
-Tiffany also holds a Bachelor’s Degree in Psychology from Union University where she studied voice for three years.
-In her high school/college years, Tiffany was invited to sing and dance for Mid-South Youth Talent Contest in Memphis, TN 3 different times (the largest talent competition in the world, and where both Elvis Presley and Justin Timberlake got their start!)
+Tiffany also holds a Bachelor’s Degree in Psychology from Union University where she studied classical voice for three years.
+In her high school/college years, Miss Tiff was invited to sing/dance for Mid-South Youth Talent Contest in Memphis, TN 3 different times (the largest talent competition in the world, and where both Elvis Presley and Justin Timberlake got their start!)
 She was also an entertainer at Libertyland in Memphis when she was just 17 years old.
 In 2001, she toured Germany with the Union University Singers.
 In 2005, she was a National Semifinalist for Gospel Music Channel’s show Gospel Dream, where she sang for Zomba Gospel's President, Max Siegel.
-Since then, she has been a worship leader through church and sang for various local events including Dancing With Our Stars for three consecutive years.
-She has been privileged to sing with the Memphis Jazz Orchestra, home to veteran musician and mother Jojo Jefferies.
+She has been a church worship leader on multiple occasions since 2008, and sang for various local events including Dancing With Our Stars six different times.
+She has been privileged to sing with the acclaimed Memphis Jazz Orchestra, home to veteran musician and mother Jojo Jefferies.
 She has enjoyed leads in such musicals as Footloose (Urleen), Fame (Serena), and Market House Theatre's Anything Goes (Hope) and The Wizard of Oz (Glinda).
-Other notable credits include Telethon of Stars, Symphony Sing-Off, commercial appearances for Frank Farmer Chevrolet, voiceovers for Bristol Broadcasting, a choreographer for Miss Illinois pageant for three consecutive years and a back-up dancer in Weird Al Yankovich’s Mandatory Fun Tour.
-Tiffany has been a singer/dancer at the Badgett Playhouse in Grand Rivers, KY since 2010.
-She has been a part of such shows as Fabulous 50’s, The Big Band Show, Variety: Music, Memories & More, Variety: Christmas Spectacular, Big Band Christmas, Country Sweethearts, The Super 60's Show, The 70's Show and The Sounds of Memphis.
-Tiffany says she feels blessed to have worked with such a professional cast of musicians, singers and dancers, incomparable to a vast majority of venues throughout the country.
-She is proud to now be a backup singer for Mr. Terry Mike Jeffrey and tours with his band part-time in his renowned Elvis tribute shows.
+Other notable credits include Telethon of Stars, Symphony Sing-Off, commercial appearances for Frank Farmer Chevrolet, voiceovers for Bristol Broadcasting, a four-time choreographer for Miss Illinois pageant, a two-time instructor for Dancing With Our Stars, and a back-up dancer in Weird Al Yankovich’s Mandatory Fun Tour in 2016.

 Miss Michele is the administrative assistant at TRF and she is darn fabulous at it.
-She as born and raised in Weddington, NC (a suburb of Charlotte).
+She was born and raised in Weddington, NC (a suburb of Charlotte).
 She graduated from Wingate University with a Bachelor's Degree in English with a minor in Business Administration.
 She worked in accounting and was an office manager for various homebuilders in the Charlotte area.
 She and her husband Cliff moved to Metropolis, IL in 2002.
 Cliff works as Minister in Youth and Families at First Baptist Church of Metropolis.
 Michele is a stay-at-home mom, who has homeschooed her three daughters Kenzie, Caitie and Reagan.
 Both Caitie and Reagan have been very active students at TRF since 2011, and Caite now teaches for the school.
 Michele recently added to her resume as she obtained the impressive position of District Manager for Driveline Retail Merchandising.